 Location; setbacks; height.

-A renewable energy system must meet the setback requirements for principal structures for the zoning district in which the system is located.
+A renewable energy system, except for roof-mounted solar-collecting arrays, must meet the setback requirements for principal structures for the zoning district in which the system is located.

 In the case of a flat roof, solar panels may extend up to 10 feet above the roofline (so they can be angled to maximize production), shall not be visible from the street, and shall comply with the maximum height limit of the zoning district.